tinymce/tinymce-docs/plugins/wordcount.md

 keywords: wordcount
 ---

-This plugin adds word count functionality to TinyMCE, placing a counter in the bottom right of the editor instance (outside the editable area).
+This plugin adds word count functionality to TinyMCE, placing a counter on the right edge of the status bar.

 **Type:** `String`